The pros and cons of VoIP, so you can invest in the right one for your business

 Mobility is another notable benefit.
 Employees can travel anywhere in the world and use VoIP to connect their computer to the internet.
 If they need to make or take a phone call, they simply use the same system.

 Companies also gain a great deal of technical flexibility when using VoIP.
 Administrators can add, change, or delete users to the system with ease, and don’t require a technician to do so.
 This frees up the IT department for other tasks and helps to improve the overall productivity of the office.

 The cons of VoIP

 First and foremost, VoIP requires a great deal of bandwidth to function.
 If your company doesn’t have enough available, there may be problems with sound quality due to latency issues.
 Under certain setups, you may also want computers with high processing power to prevent occasional echoes during phone calls.

 Setup and training costs

 The initial setup and training costs can be somewhat prohibitive to smaller businesses.
 You can generally circumvent this by using a hosted service, but it will still require a preliminary investment.

 Unlike a traditional phone system, you can face security threats from computer viruses and hackers.
 If an employee clicks on the wrong email attachment, it could bring down the whole system.
-It is thus even more important than normal to make sure that your antivirus software and security protocols are top notch.
+It is thus even more important to know how effective your antivirus software is, and whether security protocols are top-notch.

 The VoIP system also needs an external power source to remain operational.
 A power outage or rolling blackouts in your area can disrupt your phone capabilities right when you need them most.
 One potential solution for this is to purchase a portable generator for the main office.